Notable Nursing: Update October 2013

 Nurse Spearheads Community Fitness Program

-To kick off the new year, Fairview Hospital, one of Cleveland Clinic’s eight community hospitals in northeast Ohio, teamed with the city of Fairview Park to offer a fitness program.
+To kick off the new year, Fairview Hospital, one of Cleveland Clinic’s eight regional hospitals in northeast Ohio, teamed with the city of Fairview Park to offer a fitness program.
 “Cleveland Clinic believes we need to go to the people rather than wait until they come to us sick,” says Rosemary Miles, BSN, RN, Manager for Community Health at Fairview Hospital.
 “We want to get out in communities, prevent illnesses and promote wellness.”

 Miles organized the 8-week program, called Fit in Fairview, with the fitness director of the city’s recreation center.
 More than 200 people participated in the program, which ran from January 5 to March 2.
 It began with a health fair and physical assessment held at the recreation center.
 Fourteen PRN nurses conducted health screenings, including a lipid panel, blood pressure, height, weight, body mass index and a blood glucose test.